XanthosX/Vintel/README.md

 ## Running Vintel from Source

-To run or build from the source you need the following packages installed on your machine.
-Most, if not all, can be installed from the command line using package management software such as "pip".
-Mac and Linux both come with pip installed, Windows users may need to install [cygwin](https://www.cygwin.com) to get pip.
-Of course all the requirements also have downoad links.
+- The packages requirements are defined in `setup.py` file

-The packages requirements are defined in `setup.py` file
+- Pyglet may require https://github.com/AVbin/AVbin installed; this can be easily confirmed by checking the `vintel.log` file for errors regarding `avbin` not loaded.

 ## Building the Vintel Standalone Package

- - The standalone is created using cx_freeze.
-All media files and the setup.py file with the configuration for cx_freeze are included in the source repo. cx_freeze can be found here: https://pypi.python.org/pypi/cx_Freeze.
+ - The standalone is created using pyinstaller.
+All media files and the setup.py file with the configuration for pyinstaller are included in the source repo. pyinstaller can be installed through pip like this `pip install pyinstaller`
- - execute "python setup.py build".
+ - execute "pyinstaller vintel.spec vintel.py".
 If everything went correctly you should get a dist folder that contains the standalone executable + required files.

 ## FAQ

-**License?**
+**License**

 Vintel is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).

 **A litte bit to big for such a little tool.**

-The .exe ships with the complete environment and needed libs.
+- The .exe ships with the complete environment and needed libs.
 You could save some space using the the source code instead.

 **What platforms are supported?**